hafbau/lecture_notes/w4d1/notes.md

   - IRL we always use a reset or normalize css (and therefore border-box)
   - MDN > W3Schools ...
 CSS-Tricks is also great
   Add MDN to all of your search queries in Google to get MDN-focused results

-## What we learned [5m]

-- Learned about the Cascading nature of CSS - i.e. it inherits and file is read top down

-- Specificity and how different selectors fair on the spectrum

-- We learned about CSS Box model and how we might style them using the TRBL shorthand

-- Learned about flexbox and the properties we could set on a parent element